SrRohitKandpal/100-days-of-code/log.md

 **Thoughts:** I know I'm not able to complete it, today but I have already done planning.
 The topic is 'CSS FLexbox'.
 I really love it.

 **Link to work:** You can check startup of this project here https://codepen.io/srrohitkandpal/pen/WpYwpx

+### Day 26: March 30, 2017

+**Today's Progress**: Moved ahead with fourh project of Applied Responsive Web Design @beta.freecodecamp.com and completed half of the project today.

+**Thoughts:** I have moced ahead with the project and completed half, will try to complete it tonight before sleeping.

+**Link to work:** You can check progress here https://codepen.io/srrohitkandpal/pen/WpYwpx